-The Bavarian Alps are easily accessible thanks to the German infrastructure.
+The Bavarian Alps are a travel destination easily accessible thanks to the German infrastructure.
 The train network will get you there from 26€.
 Bus rides start at 9€.
 By car the area is accessible through a number of highways.
 However, if you're planning on visiting the Alps in a free way think about renting a bike by 10€ per day.

 Bavarian Alps Key Information